mparno/fenics-web/source/styleguides.rst

 Python interface
 ^^^^^^^^^^^^^^^^

-The code snippets presented in the following can be seen in their complete form and context by clicking on ``Show Source`` link on the page containing the Python documentation for the :py:class:`dolfin.cpp.Mesh` class and in the :download:`programmers-reference/python/docstrings/dolfin/cpp.py` file which contains the actual documentation for the Python ``Mesh`` class.
+The code snippets presented in the following can be seen in their complete form and context by clicking on the ``Show Source`` link on the page containing the Python documentation for the :py:class:`dolfin.cpp.Mesh` class and in the :download:`programmers-reference/python/docstrings/dolfin/cpp.py` file which contains the actual documentation for the Python ``Mesh`` class.

-The Python ``Mesh`` class is defined in the :py:mod:`dolfin.cpp` module which is automatically generated by Swig from the DOLFIN C++ implementation.
-In order to have the documentation for the Python interface available from within the Python interpreter we will put the docstrings for the ``Mesh`` class in the appropriate file of the pseudo module containing the dolfin docstrings namely ``programmers-reference/python/docstrings/dolfin/cpp.py``.
+The Python ``Mesh`` class is defined in the :py:mod:`dolfin.cpp` module.
+This module is automatically generated by Swig from the DOLFIN C++ implementation.
+In order to have the documentation for the Python interface available from within the Python interpreter, we will put the docstrings for the ``Mesh`` class in the appropriate file of the pseudo module containing the dolfin docstrings namely ``programmers-reference/python/docstrings/dolfin/cpp.py``.